megahealth/TestBleLib/README.md

 - It is recommended to refer to the demo source code and run the experience

 ## Wearing Test
     1. Switch to liveSPO2 mode
     2. onV2LiveSpoLive() will return MegaV2LiveSpoLive data
     3. Guide user to pose the specified gestures.
 If the user wears the ring correctly: accY = 0 when fingers point to the ground; accZ = 0 when Palms up.

+## Tips of calculate daily data
+    1. Start of MegaDailyBean need calculate by yourself. start = MegaDailyBean.time-dailyUnit*60 2.The unit of temp  is ℃ ,temp/10  to get  temperature .
+    3. Please control the timing of sync daily data by yourself.

 # Remarks
 - Please view the output information with the android studio console